gigsterous/gigsterous.github.io/_posts/2016-09-01-travis-ios.markdown

 4. Access user email addresses (read-only)
 5. Write repository hooks

-In fact this is nothing unusual and pretty much fits in to all requirements for a CI tool.
+In fact this is nothing unusual as most CI tools require these in order to function properly.
 You can read more about [third-party access here](https://help.github.com/articles/about-third-party-application-restrictions/).
 Little side note - to be able to allow Travis in an organizational repo, you have to be the Owner (have full access rights in the organization).

 **Travis project setup**